EldarEyvazov/Polyp-Segmentation-on-Kvasir-Seg/README.md

 # VASIR-SEG Polyp Segmentation Using U-Net Based Models

 ## Project Overview
 This project focuses on semantic segmentation for the Vision and Cognitive Systems course at UNIPD.
+We built U-Net based models to analyze their performance on the binary polyp segmentation task.
+Our approach involved initially testing model performance on the original dataset, followed by training on an augmented dataset, to compare performance achievements effectively.

+We used U-Net as our baseline model and enhanced each model's architecture with advanced techniques such as residual blocks, attention mechanisms, and the relatively recent UNet++ architecture.
+This systematic approach allowed us to assess the impact of these enhancements on model performance in polyp segmentation.

 ## Dataset
 The Kvasir-SEG dataset used in this project contains 1,000 polyp images and their corresponding ground truth masks, specifically curated for research in medical image segmentation.
 Each image includes pixel-wise annotations and bounding boxes, providing both localization and segmentation information for polyps.
 This makes the dataset suitable for both polyp detection and segmentation tasks.